jjpd777/ex_google_stt/README.md

 - recognizer - a string representing the recognizer to use, defaults to use the recognizer from the config
 - model - a string representing the model to use, defaults to "latest_long".
 Be careful, changing to 'short' may have unintended consequences
 - explicit_decoding_config - a struct with audio decoding parameters
+- infinite - a boolean to keep the stream open indefinitely, defaults to false
 ```

 Note that apart from the `interim_results` these configurations are better off set-up in the reconizer directly, so that you can control it without deploying any code.